BoggyDan/alx-pre_course/0x01-git/README.md

-I am working towards been the best
+I am working towards being the best and i will get there